-For performance criterion 1.1, survey results for 2021-22 indicated that instruments reflected their instructors' policy intentions.
+For performance criterion 1.1, survey results for 2022-23 indicated that instruments reflected their instructors' policy intentions.

 For performance criterion 1.2, the target in the Corporate Plan and PBS for the average response to "overall satisfaction" was 4.0 out of 5 (where 5 is the highest rating).
-The result for 2021-22 was 4.9 out of 5.
-This was the same result as the previous year.
+The result for 2022-23 was 4.8 out of 5.
+This was the slightly down on the previous year (4.9).

-62 people responded to the question "What did you like most about this experience with the Office?".
+31 people responded to the question "What did you like most about this experience with the Office?".
 The comments reinforced this very high degree of satisfaction with services provided by OPC.
 Comments included: